kryptokrona/kryptokrona-docs/api/wallet-rpc-api.md

 <aside class="notice">
   <div>If the <code>viewSecretKey</code> argument is not provided, the <code>reset()</code> method resets the wallet and
   re-syncs it.
-If the <code>viewSecretKey</code> argument is provided, the <code>reset()</code> method substitutes the existing wallet with a new one with the specified key and creates an address for it.</div>
+If the <code>viewSecretKey</code> argument is provided, the <code>reset()</code> method substitutes the existing wallet with a new one with the specified key.</div>
 </aside>